lukew3/osu-rooms-api/README.md

 # osu-rooms-api
-An json API for getting information about classrooms at the Ohio State University.
+A json API for getting information about classrooms at the Ohio State University.

 ## Setup
 ### Install requirements